 A: The building code does not require exhaust fans if the bathroom has a window, but the reality is that every bathroom should have an exhaust fan.

 The biggest reason is to remove humidity from the bathroom during baths and showers.
 Humidity that builds up in your bathroom will damage everything it comes into contact with in the bathroom.
 Many homeowners will notice issues with the walls, ceiling, and fixtures only after it has reached the point of needing repair.
 By running the fan while you shower or bathe the humidity will be removed.
 You will notice the bathroom mirror will not fog over, nor will anything else in your bathroom suffer from the moisture.

-Q: How wide does double sink bathroom vanities need to be in my bathroom remodeling project?
+Q: How wide do double sink bathroom vanities need to be in my bathroom remodeling project?

-A: Double sink bathroom vanities need to be at least five foot wide to provide enough space for two people to use the area at one time.
+A: Double sink bathroom vanities need to be at least five feet wide to provide enough space for two people to use the area at one time.